 Do you have travel anxiety?
-Has anxiety affected your travel plans and preparations?
+Has anxiety affected your travel plans and/or preparations?

-So how do you keep yourself on an even keel while you are traveling for work or pleasure?
+So how do you keep yourself even keel to relax while you are traveling for work or pleasure?
 Keep these tips in mind.

 1. Focus on pacifying vata.
-Travel, movement, and change aggravate vata (Six Ayurvedic Ways To Decrease Anxiety).
+Travel, movement, and change aggravate vata (Read Six Ayurvedic Ways To Decrease Anxiety).
 Stay warm, hydrated, and eat well.

 2. Do breathing exercises.
 Breathing can calm a stirred up mind.
 There are many kinds of breathing techniques.
 Find one you like.
 You can do these even in public without anyone around you knowing!